TheNoswad/sc-wiki/Harmless_Gamemode.md

   - See [World Options](World_Options "wikilink") to learn how to change the game mode.
-  - It is the recommended gamemode for [new players](Beginner's_Guide "wikilink") as it is the easiest survival style mode.
+  - It is the recommended gamemode for [new players](Guides/Beginner's_Guide.md "wikilink") as it is the easiest survival style mode.
   - You are unable to edit [world options](World_Options "wikilink") other than your texture pack and skin while the world is set to